SF Readers get the best price at Brentwood Home

-Brentwood Home is a California-based “bed-in-a-box” brand that has sold mattresses since 2009.
+Brentwood Home is a California-based “mattress-in-a-box” brand that has sold mattresses since 2009.
 The company is best known for beds made from innovative materials that are also sustainably sourced.
 In this review, we’ll take a look at the new Brentwood Home latex hybrid mattress.

 The mattress – dubbed the Hybrid Latex – is constructed with a top layer of natural wool batting over 4 inches of ventilated latex.
 These components make the surface very breathable and the latex is divided into three firmness zones for maximum support.
 A pad of recycled flax fibers form the transitional layer, and the support core consists of pocketed coils over a base layer of batting material made from recycled denim fibers.
 The cover also uses eco-friendly materials, with a top panel derived from organic cotton and a bottom panel made from a blend of polyester and recycled plastic bottles.
 Altogether, the Hybrid Latex measures 12 inches thick.
-The mattress has a medium firm feel that corresponds to a 6 on the 1-10 scale.
+The mattress has a medium feel that corresponds to a 5 on the 1-10 scale.

 Read our Brentwood Home Hybrid Latex mattress reviews to learn more about this bed in terms of design and materials, pricing, and ratings based on our own product testing.
 We’ll also discuss product reviews and delve into Brentwood Home’s shipping, return, and warranty policies.